abap2UI5/abap2UI5-local/README.md

 <img width="500" alt="Screenshot 2025-02-13 at 13 24 18" src="https://github.com/user-attachments/assets/5fcc56a8-8e2c-41b2-84b3-e50242ff648c" />

 #### Persistence
-To avoid any side effects with other abap2UI5 installations, this version uses the separatd tables for persistence.
+To avoid any side effects with other abap2UI5 installations, this version uses the separated tables for persistence.
 You can either pull this repository or manually create the following two table in your system:
 ```cds
 @EndUserText.label : 'abap2UI5-local'
 @AbapCatalog.enhancement.category : #NOT_EXTENSIBLE